suchja/wine/README.md

 My motivation for this image was to be able to create windows installer packages (known as MSI).
 Thus I'm using this image as a base image for [suchja/wix](https://registry.hub.docker.com/u/suchja/wix/).
 I'm sure that there are lots of other use cases.
 If you have one, please leave a comment on the [docker hub repository for this image](https://registry.hub.docker.com/u/suchja/wine/).

+###Tags
+This image is provided to you in different versions.
+You can pull those versions from docker hub by specifying the appropriate tag:

+- `suchja/wine:latest` - Provides the latest stable release of wine (currently 1.6.2) based on a `debian:jessie` base image.
+Although this is the latest stable release of wine, it is quite old (around 2 years).
+Thus not everything will properly work. **Docker images size: around 480MB**
+- `suchja/wine:dev1.7.38` - Provides one of the most recent development releases of wine (version 1.7.38 from March 6, 2015).
+Wine seems to be best supported on Ubuntu.
+Thus up to date development releases are easily accessible for Ubunut users, but somehow difficult to get for Debian users.
+Therefore this image is based on `ubuntu:14.04`. **Docker image size: around 850MB**

+I'm working on a proper solution to base the stable and the development release on the same linux distribution.
+As I'm in favour of `debian:jessie`, I'm trying to get an up to date development release of wine for it.

 ###Provided core packages
 This image provides the following core packages in addition to the ones contained in the parent image(s):
 - [Wine](https://www.winehq.org) - Allows you to run applications developed for Microsoft Windows on a Linux machine